Danielle-Higgins/Food-Wars/README.md

 ## Optimizations

 If/When I improve this project, I want to make it into a Full-Stack Application where it functions as a real restaurant website.
 Where the user can search for various restaurant locations, search for menu items, order those items or add them to their cart, and checkout.
-It would be a fun to incorperate backend functionality.
+It would be a fun to add backend functionality into this project.

 ## Lessons Learned